percona/proxysql-admin-tool/README.md

                                      If this is used make sure 'read_only=1' is in the slave's my.cnf --adduser                          Adds the Percona XtraDB Cluster application user to the ProxySQL database --syncusers                        Sync user accounts currently configured in MySQL to ProxySQL (deletes ProxySQL users not in MySQL)
+  --sync-multi-cluster-users         Sync user accounts currently configured in MySQL to ProxySQL (Don't delete ProxySQL users not in MySQL)
   --version, -v                      Print version info
 ```
 Pre-requisites